rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 #### Example 3:

-`resolveAtRuntime` function will just return the value from the `runtime` environment variable when the input is a string without the pattern.
+The `resolveAtRuntime` function will just return the value from the `runtime` environment variable when the input is a string without the pattern.

 ```
 resolveAtRuntime("value")